xolvio/qualityfaster/content/TESTING-SUCCESS-FACTORS.md

 As mentioned in lesson #2, the domain is best tested as a service level tests.
 If you do test at the UI, you are introducing an additional layer that creates slowness.
 UI-based tests run in the magnitude of 1000x the speed of unit tests, and 100x the speed of service tests.
 UI tests that drive all the way to the domain are also brittle, not only in the sense of waiting for the right elements to appear and such, which you can actually deal with, but also in the sense of breaking whenever new changes to the UI are added.

 With technologies like React, it's easier than ever to write unit tests for the UI components.
-When you also add unit test the services and domain layers, you have a testing codebase that can a) run at lightning speed and b) allows you change without affecting other parts of your system.
+When you also unit test the service and domain layers, you have a testing codebase that can a) run at lightning speed and b) prevent regression when making seemingly unrelated changes.
 The domain tests are the glue between all these units.

 As you will see in this repository, some of the domain tests themselves go through the UI, and they are labeled as `@critical`.
 This means that these domain tests are part of the critical path for the functionality and we want to ensure the UI aspect works.
 They first run against the service layer, then the same tests run against the UI.
 This is how you get the perfect balance and adhere to the testing triangle.